Msunduzi municipality launches investigation into why fan park was cancelled, apologises to residents

 Image: Lefty Shivambu

-Msunduzi Municipality has launched an internal investigation to determine why a fan park for the Nedbank Cup Finals did not kick off as planned on Saturday.
+The Msunduzi municipality has launched an internal investigation to determine why a fan park for the Nedbank Cup Finals did not kick off as planned on Saturday.

 Hundreds of soccer fans arrived at Carbineers Garden in Pietermaritzburg to watch the match between Kaizer Chiefs and Orlando Pirates on the big screen, only to be turned away.